ArwaAhmed98/Terraform/readme.md

 - Make sure that the Name of tools you configured is the same as the tool Name in the infrastructure pipeline.Otherwise you will get errors.
 ```
 ## NOW, you can build the infrastructure pipeline
-## Demo3 - Run a pipeline on the private ec2
+## Step 3  - Run a pipeline on the private ec2
 ```bash
 #NOTE:
 in order to run a pipeline that starts a docker container for NodeJSApp. we have to connect the private ec2 as a slave for the jenkins FIRST